Being sad in the world, pt. 1

 We know this worldlessness in our bones, and we see it depicted in movies and stories everywhere.
 It is the midlife crisis, the dark night of the soul, disillusionment with one’s faith community or nation, the loss of a loved one, a soured friendship.
 Worldlessness happens on a scale, but the existential free-fall is the same experience nonetheless.
 How many of anxiety’s bitter forms are just the terrified mind trying to put the ground beneath one’s feet again—the frantic effort or paralyzing wish to gain a hold of something that will steady one’s existence for a minute?

-I find in Job a story of worldlessness whose mythic proportions are meant to unveil a richer meaning that sits at the center of so many human sorrows.
+I find in Job a story of worldlessness whose mythic proportions are meant to unveil a richer meaning that sits at the center of so many human sorrows, big and small.
 I also find here a therapy for the worldless soul, and analogies to that therapy in poets and thinkers of other kinds.
 Every Monday for the next six to eight weeks, I’m going to post a new piece on how this worldlessness seems to manifest, and what I think it means about being human.
 But, true to the purpose of this whole project that is Inhabited Thinking, I’ll be using other spiritual and poetic texts as a launching-off point for the discovery of a kind of poetic therapy.
 Right now I’m content to call that therapy, being-sad-in-the-world.
 But… let’s hope we can find something better by the series’ end.

-Next week, I’ll try to look at God’s approach to Job’s worldlessness through the lens of someone who knew how to be sad in the world, one of my favorite poets, Mary Oliver.
+In the next post, I’ll try to look at God’s approach to Job’s worldlessness through the lens of someone who knew how to be sad in the world, one of my favorite poets, Mary Oliver.